 Dental Assisting Chairside (DAC)

-- 11 weeks of lecture/lab and includes the Dental Radiology training.
+- 14 weeks of lecture/lab which includes the Dental Radiology training.
 After completion of the course, you will be able to sit for the Radiology Health and Safety Exam with the Dental Assisting National Board (DANB).
 This is a national certification recognized in 22 states, including South Carolina.

-- On Saturday, two sessions are held in the hours starting at 8 AM and ending at 5 PM with a one hour break for lunch.
+- On Saturday, two sessions are held beginning at 8 AM and ending at 5 PM with a one hour break for lunch.

-- Students must successfully complete a 40-hour externship in a local dental office.
+- Students can also complete a 40-hour externship in a local dental office.
 The externship may be completed in one week or may be spread over a two to three week period.
+Note: This is optional as some students begin working full-time immediately after graduation.

-According to the United States Department of Labor, Dental Assistant pay is about $34,500 per year, and jobs are estimated to grow at a 25% rate, which is much faster than the average.
+According to the United States Department of Labor, Dental Assistant pay is approximately $34,500 per year, and the job market is estimated to grow at a rate of 25%, which is much faster than the average.

 Graduates of the PSCD Dental Assisting course can choose to eventually become Registered Dental Assistants.
 Rules vary in each state.